Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \subsubsection{Sustainability and Environmental Well-being}

-To establish the trustworthiness of machine learning and artificial intelligence systems, it is crucial to evaluate resource usage and energy consumption within their entire supply chain \shortcite{nikolinakos2023ethical,budennyy2022eco2ai}.
-Notably, \shortciteA{schwartz2020green} introduce a simple notion of computational cost in producing AI results. \begin{definition}[Cost of an AI Result~\shortcite{schwartz2020green}] The total cost of producing a (R)esult in AI increases with the following quantities.
+To establish the trustworthiness of machine learning and artificial intelligence systems, it is crucial to evaluate resource usage and energy consumption within their entire supply chain~\cite{nikolinakos2023ethical,budennyy2022eco2ai}.
+Notably, \citet{schwartz2020green} introduce a simple notion of computational cost in producing AI results. \begin{definition}[Cost of an AI Result~\cite{schwartz2020green}] The total cost of producing a (R)esult in AI increases with the following quantities.

-where $E$ is the cost of executing the model on a single (E)xample, $D$ is the size of the training (D)ataset, and $H$ is the number of (H)yperparameter experiments. \end{definition} To reduce the computational cost, green AI~\shortcite{schwartz2020green,huang2024towards,memmel2024position} has been promoted by improving the efficiency of AI models with positive impacts on the environment.
+where $E$ is the cost of executing the model on a single (E)xample, $D$ is the size of the training (D)ataset, and $H$ is the number of (H)yperparameter experiments. \end{definition} To reduce the computational cost, green AI~\cite{schwartz2020green,huang2024towards,memmel2024position} has been promoted by improving the efficiency of AI models with positive impacts on the environment.
 Several efficiency metrics have been introduced, including carbon emission, electricity usage, floating-point operations (FLOPs), elapsed runtime, and the number of parameters.
-Transfer learning techniques demonstrated significant improvements in training efficiency by leveraging knowledge from pre-trained models~\shortcite{YosinskiCBL14,he2019rethinking}.
-This is because these approaches reduce (1) the size of training data $D$ and hyperparameters $H$, and (2) the number of trainable model parameters (via parameter-efficient fine-tuning~\shortcite{Adapters,LoRA}).
-Furthermore, \shortciteA{huang2024towards} recently propose a GreenTrainer method to minimize the FLOPs of LLM fine-tuning via adaptive backpropagation. \shortciteA{qiu2023first} take a first look into the carbon footprint of federated learning, by quantifying carbon emissions from hardware training and communication between server and clients.
-In real-world applications, transfer learning has been applied to lower energy consumption and reduce carbon emissions by reusing pre-trained models~\shortcite{patterson2021carbon}.
-For example, \shortciteA{kunwar2024managing} and \shortciteA{ahmed2024flowers} analyze transfer learning techniques for garbage classification and flower classification in terms of both prediction accuracy and carbon emissions.
+Transfer learning techniques demonstrated significant improvements in training efficiency by leveraging knowledge from pre-trained models~\cite{YosinskiCBL14,he2019rethinking}.
+This is because these approaches reduce (1) the size of training data $D$ and hyperparameters $H$, and (2) the number of trainable model parameters (via parameter-efficient fine-tuning~\cite{Adapters,LoRA}).
+Furthermore, \citet{huang2024towards} recently propose a GreenTrainer method to minimize the FLOPs of LLM fine-tuning via adaptive backpropagation. \citet{qiu2023first} take a first look into the carbon footprint of federated learning, by quantifying carbon emissions from hardware training and communication between server and clients.
+In real-world applications, transfer learning has been applied to lower energy consumption and reduce carbon emissions by reusing pre-trained models.
+For example, \citet{kunwar2024managing,ahmed2024flowers} analyze transfer learning techniques for garbage classification and flower classification in terms of both prediction accuracy and carbon emissions.